Tax deductions and write-offs for your small business

 6. Other deductions

-If you have you been recently working at home, you may be entitled to claim tax deductions for expenses related to generating your income.
-There are a number of criteria to consider before claiming an amount in your tax return, for instance, you should consider whether you can claim the fixed rate method of 70 cents per hour from 1 July 2024 to 30 June 2025.
+There are a number of criteria to consider before claiming an amount in your tax return, for instance, you should consider whether you can claim the fixed rate method of 70 cents per hour from 1 July 2024 to 30 June 2025 for your running expenses.
 You should consult the ATO website about the rules for making a claim, in particular, the eligibility criteria which includes the records required to substantiate the hours you worked from home.
 Learn more about the method.

 Other calculation methods may also be acceptable and more appropriate to your circumstances.
 You should consider which method is best for you and the criteria required to claim a deduction.
 Further information is available at the ATO website.